The system of partial differential equations for the $C_{_0}$ function: The scalar integral of massless function

-Similarly the condition $|k^2|>\max(|p_{_1}^2|,\;|p_{_2}^2|)$ should be satisfied to guarantee the double series converging.
-Using Horn's convergent theory, one obtains that the double hypergeometric series above is absolutely and uniformly convergent in the region Eq.(\ref{Convergent-region1}).
+Similarly the condition $|p_{_3}^2|>\max(|p_{_1}^2|,\;|p_{_2}^2|)$ should be satisfied to guarantee the double series converging.
+Using Horn's theory of convergence, one obtains that the double hypergeometric series above is absolutely and uniformly convergent in the region Eq.(\ref{Convergent-region1}).